noisyboiler/nameko-wamp/README.rst

 nameko wamp
 ===========

-WAMP extension for the nameko microservices framework
+Web Application Messaging Protocol (WAMP) for the nameko microservices framework

 Nameko Wamp provides Extensions for WAMP PUB-SUB and RPC.
 Here is a (silly) example service implementing WAMP entrypoints.